First off, download Moose and unzip it into an empty folder.

 If you click an album, the artists list will show all the artists in your collection, but select the relevant artist for the selected album, and the files list will just show files for that album.

-You can use the standard
+You can use the standard and windows list multi-select features.

 The tabs above the artists and albums lists allow sorting by various modes.
 Click the tab again to reverse the sort order.

-The edit-control at the top left allows filtering and searching based on your whole collection.
+• The edit-control at the top left allows filtering and searching based on your whole collection.
 It filters as you type, so there is no need to press <Enter>.
-In fact, if you do press <Enter> it will do the same as clicking the play button.
-The search algorithm is case insensitive, and it uses substrings, so if you typed 'lo' with the displayed groups, you'd get 'Eno Sockdraw Explosion' and 'Heavy Lobster', as they both contain the string 'lo'.
+In fact, if you do press <Enter> it will do the same as clicking the play button, although this is configurable in the library tab of the prefs.

 The Show All button shows all your songs, albums and artists.
-If you click it with
+If you click it with held down, it wont show all your songs, but will show all the albums much quicker.

 The Current button selects the currently playing album.